Homological mirror symmetry for the quartic surface: Introduction

 \section{Introduction}

 This paper deals with a special case of Kontsevich's ``homological mirror symmetry'' conjecture \cite{kontsevich94}.
-Before formulating the precise statement, it is necessary to introduce the relevant coefficient rings.
+Before formulating the statement, we need to introduce the relevant coefficient rings.

 \begin{notation} Let $\Lambda_\N = \C[[q]]$ be the ring of formal power series in one variable.
 We denote by $\Lambda_\Z$ its quotient field, obtained by formally inverting $q$.
-By adjoining roots $q^{1/d}$ of all orders to $\Lambda_\Z$, one obtains its algebraic closure $\Lambda_\Q$, known in symplectic geometry as the rational Novikov field.
+By adjoining roots $q^{1/d}$ of all orders to $\Lambda_\Z$, one obtains its algebraic closure $\Lambda_\Q$.
 Elements of this field are formal series